 This approach maintains the cluster feature from the Conservation Priority Areas, focuses on the Preservation Area, and evaluates the nature and extent of the water protection features surrounding the preserved lands within the cluster.

-Sparta Township contains 858 acres of Special Environmental Zones, as depicted in Figure 17.
+The Township of Montville contains 60 acres of Special Environmental Zones (in Preservation Area), as depicted in Figure 17.